green-code-initiative/ecoCode-javascript/eslint-plugin/CONTRIBUTING.md

 ## Requirements

-- You must have Node.js 14.17.x, 16.x or 18.x installed on your machine
+- You must have Node.js 14.17.x, 16.x, 18.x or newer installed on your machine
 - You must know how an ESLint plugin works
-- You must know how to create a custom rule in an ESLint
+- You must know how to create a custom rule in an ESLint plugin
 - You can have Yarn 2.x installed beside npm ([installation guide](https://yarnpkg.com/getting-started/install))

 The ESLint documentation is very detailed and provides a useful starting point.\